Nasi Lemak with Sambal Chilli Ikan Bilis

 • 2 medium onions thinly sliced into rings

-• 3 cm ginger peeled and finely grated
+• inch ginger peeled and finely grated

-• 3 tablespoons tamarind puree or paste
+• 3 tablespoons tamarind paste or tamarind puree

-• 2 tablespoons stevia or raw brown sugar
+• 2 tablespoons stevia

 • 1 teaspoon salt